muddyworx/docker-security/README.md

 # Milestone 2

+## Cleanup for MS2

+* I need to start the clair server up as part of my Makefile.
+Make sure to use latest date for the DB.
+* Why are policies being run in a privileged container?
+Not even sure what this option means.
+Time to hit the docs.
+* Add more targets to Makefile.
+My build pipeline is too simplistic.

 ## Thoughts on security scan

 * My Hugo-Builder image passed clair's scan, even when changing the version to 3.8.